yhagio/tutorialedge.net/content/golang/secure-coding-in-go-input-validation.md

 By reading the input above, we can tell straight away that this is certainly not an email address and also that it is attempting to deliver a script payload via the data.
 But, this appreciation comes from our visual interpretation.

 From a coding perspective, data sanitization should be implemented by applying the following premise: what is allowed?
-This is also known as **whitelisting**.
-This approach is recommended over the premise for **blacklisting**: what isn't allowed?
+This is also known as **allow-listing**.
+This approach is recommended over the premise for **block-listing**: what isn't allowed?
 The reason is simple: you have a known finite set of possibilities for what is allowed as opposed to what isn't.

-Probably the most efficient way to implement whitelisting in any coding language is using [regex](https://en.wikipedia.org/wiki/Regular_expression).
+Probably the most efficient way to implement allow-listing in any coding language is using [regex](https://en.wikipedia.org/wiki/Regular_expression).

 Golang regex example: